Minkov/pb-interactive-python/EN/06-Conditional-Statements-Advanced/02-Real-Life-Example.md

 We want to calculate the price for certain product and day

 # Pseudocode

 ```
 Read the input
 If product is banana
-  If its a weekday the price is 2.50
+  If it is a weekday the price is 2.50
   Otherwise the price is 2.70
 If product is apple
   If its a weekday the price is 1.30